Mexican nationality law: History

 In 1933, Manuel J. Sierra, Eduardo Suxrez, and Basilio Vadillo, the Mexican delegates to the Pan-American Union's Montevideo conference, signed the Inter-American Convention on the Nationality of Women, which became effective in 1934, without legal reservations.
 A new Law of Alienship and Naturalization was promoted in that year, which provided in Article 4 that marriage to a foreigner no longer resulted in women losing their nationality; however, Article 2(2) limited the provision to include only if the couple established their domicile in Mexico.
 Residing outside the territory continued to expatriate wives of foreigners.
 Also in 1934 an amendment to the Constitution's Article 30 was drafted which allowed wives who had lost citizenship because of marriage to foreigners to repatriate as naturalized, rather than birthright, Mexicans.
 The amendment also allowed Mexican women whether birthright or naturalized to pass on their nationality to their children, but retained the requirement that the father had to be unknown.

 In 1937, at the outbreak of the Sino-Japanese War in 1937, President Lázaro Cárdenas allowed 400 women who had lost their nationality by marrying Chinese men to repatriate with their children.
 Other small groups of Chinese-Mexicans returned in the 1940s and 1950s; however, an official repatriation effort did not occur until 1960.
 Despite the changes, into the 1950s court cases evaluated married women's nationality.
 In a 1951 case, the Supreme Court ruled that a Mexican woman had not lost her nationality by marrying a Japanese man.
 Another case in 1956 dealt with whether a woman married to a foreigner could own property in Mexico.
 The Supreme Court decision ruled that as she did not lose her nationality upon marriage, she could own property.
 In 1969, an amendment to Article 30 of the constitution allowed derivative nationality for all children born abroad to a Mexican mother.
 Legislation passed in 1974 granted equal nationality for men and women.
 Reforms in 1997 refined birthright nationality to limit Mexican nationality to children born abroad for one generation.
-In 1998, provisions were made that Mexicans by birth could not be expatriated and dual citizenship was confirmed for birthright Mexicans, but not for naturalized Mexicans.
-In 2021, a constitutional reform came into force, allowing the descendants of a Mexican citizen who are born abroad citizenship beyond the first generation.
+In 1998, provisions were made that Mexicans by birth could not be expatriated and dual nationality was confirmed for birthright Mexicans, but not for naturalized Mexicans.
+In 2021, a constitutional reform came into force, allowing the descendants of a Mexican national who are born abroad nationality beyond the first generation.